-The ‘Chosen People’ of ancient Israel were defeated by Babylonian enemies and dreamed of rebuilding their empire.
-When Persia’s King Cyrus defeated Babylon, he furthered the Israelites’ realization of that dream and they acclaim him.
-Cyrus is thus contrived as an agent of Yahweh, “Thus says the Lord to his anointed, Cyrus.”
+The ‘Chosen People’ of ancient Israel, captured by Babylon, dreamed of rebuilding their empire.
+When Persia’s King Cyrus defeated Babylon, he helped helped realize that dream.
+The people acclaim Cyrus as an agent of Yahweh, “Thus says the Lord to his anointed, Cyrus.”
 “It is I who arm you, though you know me not.”
-The ‘Chosen People’ of Jesus’ era include Herodians who, with Rome’s help, also dream of rebuilding their empire.
-But is establishing the Community of God on earth, which marks the end of empire.
-Thus, the Herodians do not acclaim him.
-They intend to harm him.
-They will oppose him, abuse him, and have a hand in murdering him.
-In today’s Gospel, they ask Jesus a question to further their intended harm, “Is it lawful to pay tax to Caesar or not?”
+The ‘Chosen People’ of Jesus’ era, with Rome’s help, also dream of rebuilding their empire with Rome’s help and thus acclaim Caesar.
+Jesus is establishing the Community of God on earth, which marks the end of empire.
+Thus, the Herodians do not acclaim Jesus.
+They plot to harm Jesus and have a hand in murdering him.
+As part of their plot, the Herodians ask Jesus a question, “Is it lawful to pay tax to Caesar or not?”
 The Herodians think they’ve trapped Jesus in empire and its values.
 Whether Jesus says “Yes” or “No,” he will be judged in reference to an empire, Rome’s or Israel’s.
 But Jesus is not trapped in empire.
 He is establishing the Community of God on earth in empire’s place.
 He rejects the “Yes,” or “No” trap.
 Instead, he asks for “the coin that pays the tax.”
 The Israelite Herodians hand over the Roman coin to which Jesus asks, “Whose image is this and whose inscription?”
-They replied, “Caesar’s.”
-The Herodians thus prove they are trapped in empire by possessing that coin with that image.
-They prove they are possessed, bearing in their behavior the image of a false god, Caesar Tiberius.
+Replying “Caesar’s,” the Herodians prove they are trapped in empire by possessing that coin with that image.
+But the Herodians too are possessed, bearing in their behavior the image of a false god, Caesar Tiberius.

 “Cowardice asks the question – is it safe?
 Expediency asks the question – is it politic?
 Vanity asks the question – is it popular?
 But conscience asks the question – is it right?
 And there comes a time when one must take a position that is neither safe, nor politic, nor popular; but one must take it because it is right.”
 (Dr. Martin Luther King Jr.)